- Cervical cancer is usually caused by a virus called the human papillomavirus (HPV)

 - It’s a very common virus with lots of different strains and most are harmless

-- HPV is usually spread during sex (including oral and anal sex) and skin to skin contact
+- HPV is usually spread during sex (including oral and anal sex) and skin-to-skin contact of the genital area

 - Common symptoms are bleeding from the vagina, pain in your pelvis, pain after sex, and bad smelling discharge